 - Tutorial workspaces

 - Give users a chance to understand their peers' experimental design

-The Library - Code & Tools section contains the various tools and tasks that make up components of workflows.
-Users familiar with running Workflows can come to this repository to find workflow components that can be run individually or strung together using Workflow Description Language (WDL).
+The Code & Workflows Library contains tools and tasks that make up components of workflows.
+Users familiar with running workflows can use this repository to find workflow components to run individually or to string together using Workflow Description Language (WDL).